 | Capital Gains | €314 | €186 | €296 |

-Why are dividends cheaper under the progressive scale at 11%?
-Under the progressive scale, dividends benefit from a 40% tax-free allowance — only 60% of your gross dividend is actually subject to income tax.
-So on €1,000 of dividends, only €600 is taxed at 11% = €66 income tax, plus 18.6% social charges on the full €1,000 = €186.
-Total: €252 — versus €314 under the PFU.
+Why are dividends cheaper under the sliding scale at 11%?
+Under the sliding scale, dividends benefit from a 40% tax-free allowance — only 60% of your gross dividend is subject to income tax.
+On €1,000 of dividends: €600 taxed at 11% = €66 income tax, plus 18.6% social charges on the full €1,000 = €186.
+Total: €252 versus €314 under the flat rate.

-Why is the 0% bracket so powerful?
-At 0% marginal rate, ticking 2OP means you pay no income tax at all on investment income — only the 18.6% social charges.
+Why is the 0% band so powerful?
+At 0%, ticking 2OP means you pay no income tax at all on investment income — only the 18.6% social charges.
 Every type of investment income costs €186 per €1,000 instead of €314.
-That is a saving of €128 per €1,000, or 12.8 percentage points.
+That is a saving of €128 per €1,000.

 Important: Social charges are always due regardless of which option you choose.
 Box 2OP only changes the income tax portion (12.8%).
 It does not reduce or remove social charges.
+Only holding an S1 certificate affects your social charges rates.

-Example of the conflict: Imagine you have:
+Example of the conflict:

-- €500 in dividends (where progressive scale saves you money — you are in the 11% bracket)
+- €500 in dividends (sliding scale saves money — you are in the 11% band)

-- €20,000 capital gain from selling shares (where your total income, including the gain, pushes you into the 30% bracket)
+- €20,000 capital gain from selling shares (total income pushes you into the 30% band)

 Use the Simulation — It Is Reliable

-However, do not rely on the message alone.
+But do not rely on the message alone.
 Before you finalise:

 - Note your current tax estimate